MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/azure-ad-join-allow-users-to-join.md

 > [!NOTE]
 >
-> If you've already allowed users to join devices to Azure AD as part of the [Windows Autopilot for pre-provisioned deployment Azure AD join](../pre-provisioning/azure-ad-join-workflow.md) scenario, you can skip this step and move on to [Step 3: Register devices as Autopilot devices](azure-ad-join-register-device.md).
+> If you have already allowed users to join devices to Azure AD as part of the [Windows Autopilot for pre-provisioned deployment Azure AD join](../pre-provisioning/azure-ad-join-workflow.md) scenario, you can skip this step and move on to [Step 3: Register devices as Autopilot devices](azure-ad-join-register-device.md).

 ## Allow users to join devices to Azure AD